niieani/iredmail-docker/README.md

 During the build, we imitate the 'mysql' and 'service' commands to capture their output and execute it on first run of the container (TODO).

+## How?

+The pre-build script hooks the official installer so it can run in the build process, switching on or off specific parts of the installer.
+On top of that I'm caching the mysql queries executed during the installation so they can be applied once an instance is up.
+It was quite a bit of work to get here, but now what's left is putting it all together - those small things like making sure the services talk to each other and not localhost, plus making a wrapper scripts that will boot up the necessary process.

 ## TODO

 * `CMD` command that starts the each service once the container is ready